IdealisticAI/Documentation/README.md

 > description

 ## Instructions
-##### Instructions are guidelines or directions that can be given to the company, positions, or employees.
+##### Instructions are guidelines or directions that can be given to the company, positions or employees.
 ### Adding to the company's instructions
 > description
 ### Removing from the company's instructions